Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Evaluation

 The parallel decoding evaluation is conducted on the PC and server in multi-thread, to reflect real-world deployment configurations.
 We measure the decoding throughput with a fixed prompt length and token generation length (16), and varying batch sizes (results in Fig.~\ref{fig:eval-batch}).
 We also evaluate continuous batching, to demonstrate \nickname's capability to support more complex parallel workloads with mixed prefilling and decoding.

 \paragraph{Parallel decoding} \nickname achieves similar speedup in parallel decoding as in prefilling, with up to $2.1\times$, $2.1\times$, and $3.0\times$ improvements over T-MAC, bitnet.cpp, and llama.cpp, respectively.
-Despite the overall improvements, we notice 2 exceptions. (\romannumeral 1) llama.cpp's \texttt{Q4\_0} still outperforms \nickname for HF BitNet 3B on AWS Graviton 3, due to the same reason explained in \S\ref{sec:eval-prefill}. (\romannumeral 2) bitnet.cpp's MAD-based \texttt{I2\_S} (b2.00) slightly outperforms \nickname on intel PC and AMD laptop with Falcon 1B.
-The main reason is that Falcon 1B has much smaller $M$ in its GeMM shapes (e.g., $2048-6144$ in Falcon 1B vs. $4096-14436$ in Llama3 8B), which limits the benefit from table lookup.
+Despite the overall improvements, we notice 2 exceptions. (\romannumeral 1) llama.cpp's \texttt{Q4\_0} still outperforms \nickname for HF BitNet 3B on AWS Graviton 3, due to the same reason explained in \S\ref{sec:eval-prefill}. (\romannumeral 2) bitnet.cpp's MAD-based \texttt{I2\_S} (b2.00) slightly outperforms \nickname on Intel PC and AMD laptop with Falcon 1B.
+The main reason is that Falcon 1B has much smaller $M$ in its GeMM shapes (e.g., $2048-6144$ in Falcon 1B vs. $4096-14436$ in Llama3 8B), which limits the benefit from table lookup, for both vector and scalar LUT.
+In practice, the switching point can be determined by profiling.
 Besides, the concurrent memory access, as discussed in \S\ref{sec:eval-gemm}, also makes \nickname's multi-thread acceleration less significant.

-\paragraph{Continuous Batching} We conduct an end-to-end serving test with continuous batching to showcase \nickname's capability to support complex parallel workloads.
+\paragraph{Continuous Batching} We conduct an end-to-end serving test with continuous batching to showcase \nickname's capability to support complex parallel workloads with mixed prefilling and decoding in dynamic batches.
 On an 8-core AWS Graviton 3 server that costs only \$0.50/h, \nickname's \texttt{I2} can serve Falcon 1B for a 273.5 tokens/s average throughput over 32 parallel requests, including 152.6 tokens/s prefilling and 120.9 tokens/s decoding, outperforming llama.cpp's \texttt{TQ2\_0} by $1.4\times$.
 This also demonstrates the viability of deploying ternary LLMs on affordable CPU servers, making advanced language models more accessible without requiring specialized hardware or expensive computational resources.